bitcointxoko/guides/en/boltcard.md

 - A mobile phone with NFC capabilities
 - LNbits wallet
 ### 1. Enable BoltCard extension
-On your phone with NFC capabilities, go to your LNbits wallet link -> Extensions and enable `Bolt Cards`.
+On your phone with NFC capabilities, go to your LNbits wallet link.
+Under `Extensions` look for and enable `Bolt Cards`.
 ### 2. Create a new card record
 - Open the `Bolt Cards` extension and press the + button to create a new card.
 - Choose the wallet it will be connected to.
 This is the wallet from which funds will be spent.